Keeping Property Accounting Records

 - Fixed assets master inventory records (Banner Fixed Asset tables) indefinitely

-- Lease, transfer, and loan agreements to institutions of higher education 5 years past end of agreement
+- Lease, transfer, and loan agreements to institutions of higher education five years past end of agreement

-- All other records 5 years past removal of assets from inventory
+- All other records five years past removal of assets from inventory

 Unit Responsibilities

-Your unit should retain the working documents you create as you physically check items for the biennial inventory for 3 years.
+Units should retain the working documents creates as units physically check items for the biennial inventory for three years.
 Keep agreements for internal equipment loans to employees and students for the duration of the loan period.
 Temporary documents should be disposed of as soon as they are no longer needed.

-For assistance, consult your unit Records Liaison or records contact, if you have one, or the Records and Information Management Services team.
+For assistance, consult the unit’s records liaison or records contact, if you have one, or the Records and Information Management Services (RIMS) team.